User verification with email (Self-serve)

 Getting Started

-- Create a Scute App: If you haven't already, create a Scute App for your application.
+- Create a Scute App: Sign up and create your app

 Creating the VerificationRequest